OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 Follow this section if you want to put the WiFi Shield into WiFi Station mode.
 The WiFi Shield must be on the same wireless network as your computer, smart phone, or whatever other internet connected device you wish to talk to the WiFi Shield with.
 For example, in order to stream data into the OpenBCI GUI using your WiFi Shield in WiFi Station mode of operation, you must first make sure that your WiFi shield and computer that is running the OpenBCI GUI are on the same WiFi network.

-**For the rest of this tutorial, the WiFi needs to be powered independently, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position**
+**For the rest of this tutorial, the WiFi needs to be powered independently, with Ganglion, WiFi Shield shall be disconnected, with Cyton, the `EXT PWR` shall be in the off position.**

 If you power the the WiFi Shield up and D2 LED does **4 blinks in 2 seconds** followed within 10 seconds by **2 blinks in 2 seconds**, then your WiFi Shield is on your local network.
 Feel free to head to skip a head to [connecting with the OpenBCI GUI](06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md#installing-the-openbci-gui-as-a-standalone-application).
 If you want the WiFi Shield to join a different wireless network, continue reading and pay attention when it comes time to bring up the WiFi Manager.